ThomasDeutsch/flowcards/README.md

 <br/>

 ## Contribute
-If this hits a spot for you, and you want to get involved?
-Write me a message.<br/>
+If this hits a spot for you, then send me a message.
+Tell me about the problems you want to solve.<br/>

 ## Quick Start